Working from Within: The Nature and Development of Quine's Naturalism: Chapter 4

 In chapter 4, Verhaegh details his account of Quine's naturalism as a commitment to "work from within".
 Verhaegh claims that Quine's naturalism is built up of a rejection of transcendental, extra-scientific viewpoints and a commitment to working from within a viewpoint that is immanent to science.
-Quine's commitment to a rejection of transcendental viewpoints was due to his conviction that we cannot ask what there is or how the world is like without adopting some theory of the world.
-His commitment to working within immanent viewpoints comes from his acknowledgement that we must work from within the theory that we have inherited to improve on it as best we can.
+Quine's commitment to a rejection of transcendental viewpoints was due to his conviction that it is impossible to ask what there is or what the world is like without adopting some theory of the world.
+And his commitment to working within immanent viewpoints reasoned that if a theory of the world is required, one must simply start from within the theory they already have and work to improve on it as best they can.
 These two theses are in turn supported by Quine's empiricism, holism, and realism.
 In this chapter, Verhaegh also outlines how Quine's naturalism supports his other philosophical views, including his rejection of instrumentalism and acceptance of a deflationary theory of truth.